 WHAT IS DERIVA CMS ADAPALENE 0.1% + CLINDAMYCIN 1% GEL

 Deriva CMS Gel is made by popular Glenmark Pharmaceuticals and containing micronized Adapalene 0.1% in Microspheres and Clindamycin 1.0% in Microspheres.
 Adapalene 0.1% is a third-generation topical retinoid primarily used in the treatment of mild-moderate acne, it works by stopping pimples from forming under the surface of the skin, and is also used (off-label) to treat keratosis pilaris as well as other skin conditions.
 Vitamin A derivative Adapalene works to correct the irregular skin cell shedding that’s irritating your skin and clogging your pores.
 Clindamycin Phosphate 1% component in Deriva CMS Gel works by preventing bad bacteria from producing proteins that are essential to them.
-Without these proteins the bad bacteria cannot grow, replicate and increase in numbers which will allow the immune system to treat the infection.
-Clindamycin 1% component is mainly prescribed to treat serious infections caused by bacteria such as acne, pimples and various bacterial skin infections.
+Without these proteins, the bad bacteria cannot grow, replicate, and increase in numbers which will allow the immune system to treat the infection.
+Clindamycin 1% component is mainly prescribed to treat serious infections caused by bacteria such as acne, pimples, and various bacterial skin infections.

 Deriva CMS Adapalene 0.1% & Clindamycin 1% Gel is currently marketed by Galderma under the brand names Differin and “Epiduo® Gel” – this acne treatment gel which is new to the market also contains benzoyl peroxide component.
-Deriva CMS Gel has the most technologically advanced time-release formula with micro-gel base for deeper skin penetration absorbs faster with special Microsponge molecular delivery system called – Microspheres.
-Deriva CMS Gel has a regenerating effect, removes acne without scarring, reduces the oiliness of the skin;, eliminates and prevents black spots, good consistency, easily absorbed, pretty bland, rarely causes side effects, FDA – approved product.
+Deriva CMS Gel has the most technologically advanced time-release formula with a micro-gel base for deeper skin penetration absorbs faster with a special Microsponge molecular delivery system called – Microspheres.
+Deriva CMS Gel has a regenerating effect, removes acne without scarring, reduces the oiliness of the skin; eliminates and prevents black spots, good consistency, easily absorbed, pretty bland, rarely causes side effects, FDA – approved product.

 Not all Adapalene & Clindamycin gels are the Microspheres formula.
 The regular Adapalene Differin gel is not a time-release formula, and the gel itself contains a high amount of denatured alcohol.
-Deriva CMS Adapalene 0.1% Clindamycin 1% Microspheres formula does not contain as much denatured alcohol, and is an opaque color.
-The difference is that Deriva CMS Adapalene 0.1% + Clindamycin 1% Microspheres uses a special delivery system called Microsponge, which is composed of tiny, sphere shaped particles with a porous surface.
-The porous surface allows for a sustained flow of the Adapalene & Clindamycin out of the sphere, and is what makes Deriva CMS Adapalene 0.1% & Clindamycin 1% Gel Microspheres a time-release product.
+Deriva CMS Adapalene 0.1% Clindamycin 1% Microspheres formula does not contain as much denatured alcohol and is an opaque color.
+The difference is that Deriva CMS Adapalene 0.1% + Clindamycin 1% Microspheres uses a special delivery system called Microsponge, which is composed of tiny, sphere-shaped particles with a porous surface.
+The porous surface allows for a sustained flow of the Adapalene & Clindamycin out of the sphere and is what makes Deriva CMS Adapalene 0.1% & Clindamycin 1% Gel Microspheres a time-release product.
 It’s worth noting that the spheres are so small that you cannot see or feel them in the product.

 Deriva CMS gel is a combination of topical-antibiotic-plus-retinoid treatment of inflammatory acne using adapalene 0.1 percent gel (Differin) with clindamycin 1 percent lotion offers better efficacy and safety compared with clindamycin 1 percent lotion alone, according to the world researches.

 The combination adapalene/clindamycin and clindamycin monotherapy regimens were compared in a 12-week, multicenter, randomized, investigator-masked, vehicle-controlled trial enrolling 249 subjects.
 The patients applied adapalene or its vehicle gel each evening.
-They applied clindamycin twice daily, once in the morning and again two minutes after evening application of the topical retinoid or vehicle control.
+They applied clindamycin twice daily, once in the morning, and again two minutes after evening application of the topical retinoid or vehicle control.

-Efficacy and safety were assessed at follow-up visits conducted after weeks two, four, eight, and 12, and the analyses showed the combination regimen was associated with a significantly faster onset of effect, and greater overall efficacy in clearing inflammatory and non-inflammatory lesions.
-Significant differences favoring adapalene plus clindamycin were seen as early as week two in analyses of percent reduction in both total and non-inflammatory lesion counts.
+Efficacy and safety were assessed at follow-up visits conducted after weeks two, four, eight, and 12, and the analyses showed the combination regimen was associated with a significantly faster onset of effect and greater overall efficacy in clearing inflammatory and non-inflammatory lesions.
+Significant differences favoring adapalene plus clindamycin were seen as early as week two in analyses of the percent reduction in both total and non-inflammatory lesion counts.
 Those benefits were maintained throughout the study.
-Beginning at the week eight visit, there was a significant advantage of the combination treatment with regard to percent reduction in inflammatory lesions.
+Beginning at the week eight visit, there was a significant advantage of the combination treatment with regard to the percent reduction in inflammatory lesions.